GeoX-Lab/RS-GPT4V/README.md

 ## RS-GPT4V Dataset

 RS-GPT4V integrates advanced tasks using both vision and language data.
 The dataset facilitates complex reasoning and detailed understanding of remote sensing images through multimodal instruction-following formats.
-Below are visual representations of the dataset's structure and capabilities:
+Below are visual representations of the dataset's principles and structure:

 ### Evolution of Remote Sensing Tasks and Data
 <p align="center">